praxis/praxis/reference/request-life-cycle.md

 The only option supported at the time of this writing is `actions`, which allows the caller to restrict the callback to a set of named actions.
-Passing no `actions` option is logically equivalent to passing every possible action.
+Passing no `actions` option is logically equivalent to passing every possible action in your controller.
 More options for callbacks might be introduced in the future.

 To install your hook before or after a substage, add the second stage name after the first.
 If you completely omit the stage name, Praxis will default to